MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 - **Customer relationship management** (CRM) is a system and process for managing interactions with leads, prospects, and customers throughout the sales process, with the goal of building long-term relationships to improve customer satisfaction and increase sales.

+### Sarbanes-Oxley Act (SOX)

+The Sarbanes-Oxley Act of 2002 is a U.S. federal law that sets requirements for public company boards, management, and public accounting firms regarding financial reporting and internal control practices.

 ### Schedule

 Schedule aims to ensure the timely completion of a project.
 It consists of defining the tasks to accomplish, the priority, the deadlines, and the sequence.